Why Do Cats Lick You? Experts Offer 4 Possible Reasons

 Picture this: You’re cuddled up on the couch, with your favorite show on TV and maybe a fluffy blanket.
-Suddenly, your beloved kitty (who you swear is the smartest feline out there) pads over and jumps up on the couch next to you.
-With a cat in your lap, the coziness is complete.
+Suddenly, your beloved cat (who you swear is the smartest and cutest cat out there) pads over and jumps up on the couch next to you.
+With a feline in your lap, the coziness is complete.
 Except instead of the warm furry weight you expect, you feel a rough, sandpapery tongue on your hand.
 It kind of hurts, right?
-Cat tongues have little tiny backward hooks on them to pick up debris from their fur, and it sort of feels like they’re exfoliating your skin.
-But more importantly, why do cats lick you in the first place?!
-For that matter, what does it mean when a dog licks you, too?
+Cat tongues have tiny backward hooks on them to pick up debris from their fur, and it sort of feels like they’re exfoliating your skin.
+But more important, why do cats lick you in the first place?!

-“To a cat, it doesn’t matter that you are human,” says Dr. Sara Ochoa, DVM.
-“Once they have come to care for you, they will treat you the same way as any member of its group.”
-According to Jodi Ziskin, Healthy Pet Coach and Director of Communications for Treatibles, cats are excellent communicators: “They use their eyes, head butts—aka head boops—and vocalizations” to get their messages across.
-Ziskin says that cats’ “gentle ‘love’ nibbles or light licks” are a way of showing affection and that some cats even give kisses!
-She says that your pet may also show affection by purring, nuzzling up to you, or rubbing their head against your body.
+“To a cat, it doesn’t matter that you are human,” says Sara Ochoa, DVM, a veterinary consultant at DogLab.
+“Once they have come to care for you, they will treat you the same way as any member of their group.”
+According to Jodi Ziskin, a healthy pet coach and director of communications for Treatibles, cats are excellent communicators: “They use their eyes, head butts—aka head boops—and vocalizations” to get their messages across.
+Ziskin says that cats’ “gentle ‘love’ nibbles or light licks” are a way of showing affection, and that some cats even give kisses!
+She says that your pet may also show affection by purring, nuzzling up to you or rubbing their head against your body.

 Have you noticed your cat being more attentive when you’re feeling down?
 Dr. Ochoa says that if you are sick or otherwise stressed, your cat may lick you to help calm you down or make you feel better, “just like it would another cat in the wild.”